andreagiassi/microservice-rbac-user-management/README.md

 * Update an existing permission (also enabled or disable it)
 * Retrieve single permission
 * Delete not used permission
+* Api to generate a salt random value to encrypt password (configuration)

 ## REST apis exposed
 Using a browser it's possible to interact with the REST apis with Swagger: